How and Why to Upgrade the Ruby Version in Your Project

 linking shared-object zlib.bundle make: *** [build-ext] Error 2 !!!
 Compiling ruby 2.7.0 failed!

-And then they waste time looking up that error message or trying to find other ways to install 2.7.0.
+And then they waste time looking up that error message or trying to find other ways to install Ruby 2.7.0.
 In this particular case, the issue is that Ruby 2.7.0 and 2.7.1 are not supported on Apple Silicon Macs.
 And this is where most people get stuck.

 It’s understandable that people who are new to Ruby might think that the Ruby version specified by the project is the only version they can use to run the project.
 Or perhaps they know there’s a newer version they can use, but don’t know how to update the project.